thepieterdc/publishing-lod-streams/paper/content/formatting.md

 #### Turtle and TriG

 _Turtle_ is a serialization format for RDF data that exposes the data in plain text.
 This format provides prefixes for namespaces and other abbreviations.
 These prefixes are described at the top of the document.
 Additionally with Turtle, every triple has to end with either one of three defined suffixes.
 The first suffix is a comma (`,`).
-This suffix indicates that the next triple will have the same *subject* and *predicate* as the current triple, requiring nothing but the object on the next line.
-Alternatively, when a triple ends in a semicolon (`;`), the next triple will have the same subject (but a different predicate) as the current one.
+This suffix indicates that the next triple has the same *subject* and *predicate* as the current triple, requiring nothing but the object on the next line.
+Alternatively, when a triple ends in a semicolon (`;`), the next triple has the same subject (but a different predicate) as the current one.
 Finally, a triple can have a dot (`.`) as its suffix.
-This suffix signals that the following triple will not have anything in common with the current triple.
+This suffix signals that the following triple does not have anything in common with the current triple.
 The abbreviations of Turtle are non mandatory.
 As far as legibility is concerned, Turtle is considered one of the most readable and writable formats [](cite:cites beckett2014rdfturtle).

 TriG is an extension of Turtle.
 Just like Turtle, TriG defines a textual syntax for RDF that allows an RDF dataset to be written in a compact and natural text form.
 TriG extends the functionalities of Turtle by bringing the possibility to group triples into multiple graphs.
 Furthermore, these named graphs (as described in [RDF](#formatting-RDF)) can be preceded by their names.
 This is so important because named graphs are a key concept of the Semantic Web [](cite:cites trig).